 Tomatoes should be grown in shelter or under cover in cool climates.

-Tomatoes need feeding.
+Tomatoes like lots of food!
 In a garden bed, compost and mulching will produce a crop from one or two plants.
 In containers, use some suitable long term fertiliser pellets or feed regularly when you water.
-Feeding also improves the flavour of the fruit.
+Feeding improves the flavour of the fruit.

 When you plant out, put the seedlings in a deep holes, up to the top set of leaves.
 The covered stems will put out extra roots and you will have a stronger, healthier plant.